shervin-ghajar/literate-owl-library-client/README.md

 - **Bookmarking:** Save your favorite books for later by bookmarking them.
 - **Book Purchasing:** Purchase books directly from the app for convenient online shopping.
 - **Profile Management:** Users can edit their profiles, update personal information, and manage account settings.
-- **Offline Mode:** Utilizes NetInfo to check for internet connectivity and provides basic offline functionality when the user is not connected.

 ## Technologies Used
 ### Client Side
 - React Native
 - React Navigation
-- NetInfo
 - Redux
 - Redux Thunk